 Genealogy Software – I’ve used several over the years.
 Family Tree Maker is the biggest expense I made for a software.
 When Ancestry stopped supporting it, I had to find something else.
 (But, Family Tree Maker is back and under new ownership) I fell in love with the ease of use from RootsMagic when FTM was dropped and wonder why I didn’t try them sooner.
 The one I disliked the most was MyHeritage.
 It wasn’t as easy to navigate and every time I turned on the computer; it had a nagging pop-up I had to click off.
 RootsMagic has their own Facebook Support Group.

 You may want to look at The Best Genealogy Software.

-I’m not one to spend a lot of money on a monthly subscription to Ancestry or Fold3.
+I have finally started buying a 6 month subscription to Ancestry and a when needed monthly subscription to Fold3.
+When I say when needed… when I have enough names to justify the cost of a month long subscription.
 If your library offers the library edition to their members, use them.
 Just make sure you download everything you find related to your relative.
 You’ll not be able to access them outside the library.

 Genealogy Bloggers I read: